 8. Don’t Call Me a Tattletale!
 (Kimberly Koskos)

 When he is mistreated by a classmate, the main character finds himself in a dilemma: involve the teacher (report) or stay quiet due to not wanting to be labeled a tattletale.

 9. Don’t Squeal Unless It’s a Big Deal: A Tale of Tattletales (Jeanie Franz Ransom)

-With the help of this book about tattling, you can underscore to students the importance of mutual problem solving between classmates versus creating a classroom community of distrust through constant, meaningless “squealing”.
+Underscore to students the importance of mutual problem solving between classmates versus creating a classroom community of distrust through constant “squealing”.

 10. The Good Egg (Jory John)

 In addition to tattling, this beautifully-illustrated book hits on a number of important issues related to behavior and classroom expectations.

 This is definitely one of the books about tattling to keep on a classroom bookshelf.

 11. The Great Math Tattle Battle (Anne Bowen)